aliclark/gnocchi/README.md

 ## Why port knocking

-Port knocking is used to restrict access to non-public a network service (eg. ssh) in cases where the client's IP address is not known ahead of time (eg. a dynamic residential IP address).
+Port knocking is used to restrict access to a non-public network service (eg. ssh) in cases where the client's IP address is not known ahead of time (eg. with dynamic residential IP address).

-This protects the service against remote attacks with an unprivileged position on the network - random other hosts on the internet.
+This protects the service against remote attackers with an unprivileged position on the network - random other hosts on the internet.

 ## Why Gnocchi